 Several brands offer to their customers an approach to beauty that complements the use of cosmetic products.
-The search for happiness and well being, through cosmetics is in line with the values of existence, perceived as essential, could be perfectly in line with the new expectations of consumers.
+Thus, the search for happiness and well being, through cosmetics is in line with the values of existence.
+It’s perceived as essential, and could be perfectly in line with the new expectations of consumers.

 CBD is a precious extract for the epidermis.

 Hemp, Cannabis sativa L., (origin: Central Asia), has been used in folk medicine in Indo-Asian countries and as well as, a source of textile fibers for several centuries.
 Today, this plant is arousing growing interest in the world of cosmetics for various reasons:

 - Firstly, thanks to its fatty acids and its ideal omega6 / omega3 ratio, hemp oil is extremely nourishing for the skin, whatever its type and age.